 It is important that this leadership group be established and given the support and assistance of Council and the community to deliver the initiatives of this Place Activation Plan.
-This is to be further explored during the implementation of the plan.

 Monitoring and Reporting

 This Place Activation Plan plays an important role in defining the future of the Mogo and setting a framework for achieving the vision.